Treating Heartburn with Surgery

 Surgery to treat GERD is controversial.
 Newer studies are questioning whether surgery is better than medical therapy and if the procedure truly cures the condition.

-- When regurgitation that develops from chronic GERD cannot be cured by other methods (such as with a very large hiatal hernia)
+- When regurgitation that develops from chronic GERD cannot be cured by other methods.

 If left untreated, chronic GERD can cause long-term complications.